Aldehydes Group - information sheet

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians may be exposed to substances in the Aldehydes Group and the levels associated with health effects, the risk to human health from these 5 substances is considered to be low.
+- Based upon a comparison of levels to which Canadians may be exposed to substances in the Aldehydes Group and the levels associated with health effects, the risk to human health is considered to be low.

 - Based upon the outcome of the ERC Approach, these 5 substances are considered unlikely to be causing ecological harm.

-- The Government is proposing that the 5 substances in the Aldehydes Group are not harmful to human health at levels of exposure considered in the assessment.
+- The Government concluded that the 5 substances in the Aldehydes Group are not harmful to human health at levels of exposure considered in the assessment.

-- The Government is also proposing that the 5 substances in the Aldehydes Group are not entering the environment at levels that are harmful.
+- The Government also concluded that the 5 substances in the Aldehydes Group are not entering the environment at levels that are harmful.

 Related resources

 - Substances in the Aldehydes Group are found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+People in Canada should follow any safety warnings and directions related to the product and dispose of products responsibly.